itsmworkbench/workbench/organisations/me/ticket/Colour.md

-Customer: a.customer@example.com
-Name: Change the colour of the button
+{
+  "ticketName": "Colour",
+  "issuer": "a.b@example.com"
+}
 ---

-Issue:
 * in the EPX production environment the colour of the button is wrong.
 It should be blue and is red.
   * The button is button id but-blue-123

 Action requested:
 * Please change the colour of the button to blue